shevron/zend-codetracing-html/README.md

 - Add ability to re-show filtered out elements
 - Provide more information in tooltips: arguments, $this, etc.
 - Provide ability to trace object instance
-- Improve HTML layout so no parts hide under the title part
 - Provide additional formatters (e.g. xml) ?

 *Converter*: